monika-4oop/monika-4oop/README.md

 - 🌱 My learning wish-list includes **Generative art, WebGL and Three.js**

-- 🤝 I’m looking for help with **OpenSource Contributions.
-Ping me, if you can guide me.
-Would be grateful.🌻**

 - 💬 Ask me about **javascript, react and mongoDb**

 - 📫 You can reach me at **kmonika9407@gmail.com**

-- ⚡ Fun fact: **There are 2 rules to success.
-First, never tell anyone everything you know.**

 - 📄 Curriculum Vitae [Click here](https://drive.google.com/file/d/1oX3ggZgt60raClY_DwRHXYj7htVHoFqF/view?usp=sharing)